-In 1997 he was the only new Member of Parliament to join the Parliamentary Humanist Group since when he has been a Vice Chair and an active member.
-Kelvin has been a guest speaker at BHA’s non-prayer breakfasts at the Labour Party Conference.
+In 1997 he was the only new Member of Parliament to join the Parliamentary Humanist Group after which he was a Vice Chair and an active member.
+Kelvin was a guest speaker at Humanists UK’s non-prayer breakfasts at the Labour Party Conference.

 Outside politics, his recreational pursuits include classical music, jazz, collecting Victorian glassware and wine.

 A brief biography can be found on Wikipedia at http://en.wikipedia.org/wiki/Kelvin_Hopkins and for more details on his parliamentary career visit http://www.theyworkforyou.com/mp/kelvin_hopkins/luton_north.